• What is Copywriting?

 The Biggest Banner Ad Writing Mistakes

-Banner ads are all over the web—and it’s very likely you’ll write them at some point in your career.
+Banner ads are all over the internet—and, as a copywriter, it’s almost certain that you’ll write them at some point in your career.
 And there are some great ones…but there are definitely some bad ones.
-Let’s explore what makes a banner ad especially bad.
-Read on…
+Let’s explore what makes a banner ad especially bad so you can avoid making these mistakes.

-A banner ad is an especially challenging kind of project for which to write.
-At best, you’ll have three frames of cycling space in which to cram your message; at worst, you have one itty bitty piece of real estate.
+A banner ad is an especially challenging kind of project to write.
+At best, you’ll have three frames of cycling space (a rotating banner, like a carousel) in which to cram your message; at worst, you have one itty bitty piece of real estate.

 First, many copywriters try to cram everything they can possibly say in their banner ad, leading to way more copy on a banner ad than there should be.
 Banner ads go by quickly, and their messages need to be as simple as possible.

-But simplicity can be a problem, too, and leads to the second problem: Some writers make their message so simple, that they get rid of any kind of context at all.
+But simplicity can be a problem, too, and leads to another issue: Some writers make their message so simple that they get rid of any kind of context at all.
 For example, I came across a banner that simply said, “The best storage solution, anywhere” and the company logo, with which I was unfamiliar.

 The problem is that people often miss the previous frames.
 That means that if you don’t have pertinent information on that last slide, the viewer misses the crux of your message.

-So, those are the mistakes—let’s flip those around into a banner ad To Do list, shall we?
-When writing banner ads be sure to:
+So, those are the mistakes.
+Now let’s flip those around into a banner ad to-do list, shall we?
+When writing banner ads, be sure to:

 – Keep your copy short and to-the-point